null

 Learn more

-Proposed in 2023 and awaiting formal approval, the Green Claims Directive is the EU’s next step in combating greenwashing.
-This Directive empowers consumers to make more sustainable choices and prevents brands from making misleading or unsubstantiated ESG claims.
+This Directive is the EU’s next step in combating greenwashing.
+It empowers consumers to make more sustainable choices and prevents brands from making misleading or unsubstantiated ESG claims.

 Once in place, this directive will ban several common greenwashing practices.
 The following are most likely to apply to packaging strategy: